On 13-Oct-06, at 12:49 PM, Ingeneur wrote:

 network will they feature in this list too?

-My point was that lugs can sort issues that support aims to.
-Can wemost lugs can provide similar support for most of the issues intheir
+most lugs can provide similar support for most of the issues in

 ledger, katipo, operational dynamics, collabnet, canonical, redhat,